KittehOrg/KittehIRCClientLib/docs/advanced/tls.md

 #### Self-signed certificate

-You could import the certificate!
+An example message in the exception is "unable to find valid certification path to requested target" but there may be others.
+To resolve this, you could import the certificate!
 Or, use your own trust manager.